-Summer Adventure field trips and presentations complement classroom instruction.
+Summer Adventure field trips and presentations offer enrichment experiences for Summer Academy students.
 The trips include hands-on experiences that focus on Wisconsin’s unique heritage, natural environment, geology, ecology, ecosystems, and STEAM (science, technology, engineering, art, and mathematics) activities.

-Naturalists guided students on a "Big on Bugs" tour through the parks.
+Naturalists guide students on a "Big on Bugs" tour through the parks.

-More than 1,000 acres of hilly terrain where students learned about the Ice Age, topography, wildlife and prairies.
+On more than 1,000 acres of hilly terrain, students learn about the Ice Age, topography, wildlife, and prairies.

-Students studied archeology, paleontology, environmental science and astronomy using the exhibits at the museum.
+Students study archaeology, paleontology, environmental science, and ancient skies using the exhibits at the museum.

-Students used math, science and technology in a variety of hands-on experiments designed to stimulate interest in forensic science.
+Students use math, science, and technology in a variety of hands-on experiments.

 Kohl's Wild Theater

-Conservation-themed theater performances for students using drama, songs and puppetry.
+Conservation-themed theater performances educate students using drama, songs, and puppetry.

 Milwaukee County Zoo Camps

-Students learned about veterinarians, zookeepers, super hero animals and animal habitats.
+Students learn about veterinarians, zookeepers, superhero animals, and animal habitats.

-Week-long camps where students used math, science and technology in a variety of hands-on experiments designed to stimulate their interest in science and engineering.
+In week-long camps, students use math, science, engineering, and technology (STEM) in a variety of hands-on experiments designed to stimulate their interest in science and engineering.